Nemikolh/oil-rs/parsers/src/README.md

 where they are used, they have the correct type.

-For instance a style symbol can only be used in a `class` property or as argument to another template but not as a template.
+For instance a style symbol can only be used in a `class` property or as argument to another component but not as a component.

 ### Style properties.